Vishion’s Guide to DIY

 Today, the internet and developing technology have rendered the world of DIY expansive, with platforms such as Pinterest and Etsy dedicated to sharing inspiration and innovation from all over the world.
 This aspect of community building engenders collaboration between a wide variety of makers and maker hopefuls.
 These budding DIY networks stand to offset the emphasis on mass-produced products and corporatized services, as makers push each other to invent, build, and innovate.

 Etsy poses a prime example of how DIY is shifting conventions and propelling the maker movement.
 Take a task such as home staging, which is regarded as a professional service.
-A quick search on Etsy yields pages of home staging resources—ranging from to —geared at those who’d prefer to get the job done themselves.
+A quick search on Etsy yields pages of home staging resources—ranging from ‘how to’ guides to decorative books—geared at those who’d prefer to get the job done themselves.
 As ideas and inspiration are shared, the maker movement progresses.

 DIY best practices